Best RTX 2070 SUPER Graphics Cards That You Can Buy Right Now

 |14 GHz||14 GHz||14 GHz|

 Other than the boost clocks, all three varieties of the ROG Strix RTX 2070S are identical and come with the tested, triple-fan Strix cooler and ASUS’ Aura Sync RGB tech.
 They measure 11.8 x 5.13 x 2.13 in, which is slightly slimmer than the largest 2070S cards, but it will still take up three (2.7) slots.

 Since there are no longer any binned Nvidia chips, all varieties should have the same theoretical capacity for overclocking due to the dual 8-pin PCIe power connectors instead of the standard 1x 6-pin + 1x 8-pin.
 Another advantage for overclockers is a dual BIOS setup with a physical switch that negates the risk associated with BIOS flashing.

 MSI GeForce RTX 2070 SUPER Gaming Z Trio

 In short: The Gaming Z Trio’s TRI-FROZR cooler is not unique to the 2070 Super – it’s been tried and tested before and we know that it works.
-You should be able to get a decent overclock from this card if you push it to its limits, and that is one of the reasons why we can recommend this to enthusiasts.
-Just make sure it fits in your case because it’s huge at 12.9 x 2.3 x 5.5 inches (328 x 140 x 56.5 mm).
+TweakTown considers it “one of the best 2070 SUPER graphics cards on the market”.
+You should be able to get a decent overclock from this card if you push it to its limits, and that is another reason why we recommend this card to enthusiasts.
+Just make sure it fits in your case because it’s positively huge at 12.9 x 2.3 x 5.5 inches (328 x 140 x 56.5 mm).